Monks-Cafe/Show-About-Nothing/README.md

 ![](/Assets/heroku_deploy.gif)

 Once the web service is successfully deployed, create a new repository within your organization.
-You'll find a branch protection rule already made and a new issue listing the protections set:
+You'll find a branch protection rule already made and a new issue listing the protections set!

 ![](/Assets/final.gif)

 ## Conclusion

-TODO
+Using a web service like this is an easy addition to help ensure code base security within your organization.
+This is all accomplished using a free web app service and the GitHub API.
+While this is a fairly simple web service to start off with, it can easily be expanded to handle a variety of web hook events and custom GitHub API integrations.

 #### Production Improvements